apache/submarine/submarine-cloud-v2/README.md

         "set": "ports[0].protocol=TCP,ports[0].port=80,ports[0].targetPort=9376",
     },
 )

+// Example: HelmUninstall
+// This is equal to:
+//    helm uninstall helm-install-example-release helm.HelmUninstall("helm-install-example-release", helmActionConfig)
 ```
 * Troubleshooting:
   * If the release name exists, Helm will report the error "cannot re-use a name that is still in use".